New to UUFRC? Welcome!

 Families with Children

 You will notice that congregants old and young look upon our children with love and pride.
 While we cannot meet at the church now, the Youth and Family Committee regularly schedules interactive activities for the youth to keep them involved in the community.
 This year’s religious education program for our youth will be virtual.
-More information and can be found here.
+More information can be found here.

 Families are encouraged to connect with the Director of Youth and Family programs to find out about the many children’s programs being offered from nursery to high school.